arashnm80/arashnm80.github.io/handbook.md

 the critical point in a situation, process, or system beyond which a significant and often unstoppable effect or change takes place.

 ### incompressible

+### ethereal
+extremely delicate and light in a way that seems too perfect for this world.

 </details>